stephanj/LlamaCPPCompletion/README.md

 # LlamaCPP Code Completions Project : R&D Plugin for JetBrains IDEs

 An R&D code completion plugin for JetBrains IDEs that uses a local LLM through Llama.cpp to provide context-aware code suggestions.
+Once we have this streamlined we'll incorporate this into the OOS [DevoxxGenie](https://github.com/devoxx/DevoxxGenieIDEAPlugin) project.

 ## Features